-As of the date of this prospectus, many of WESCO's systems are Year 2000 compliant, and management expects to have substantially completed the required remediation efforts by July 1999.
-The project team is also developing or enhancing contingency plans to minimize the potential adverse effect the Year 2000 issue could have on WESCO in the event business-critical systems and processes fail to be compliant.
-Costs specifically associated with modifying systems for Year 2000 compliance are expensed as incurred.
+As of the date of this prospectus, many of WESCO's information technology and non-information technology systems are Year 2000 compliant, and management expects to have substantially completed the required remediation efforts by July 1999.
+The project team is also developing or enhancing contingency plans to minimize the potential adverse effect the Year 2000 issue could have on WESCO in the event business-critical systems and processes of WESCO or its suppliers or customers fail to be compliant.
+Such contingent plans include identifying alternative suppliers or service providers.
+Costs specifically associated with modifying WESCO's systems for Year 2000 compliance are expensed as incurred.
 Through December 31, 1998, such costs totaled approximately \$1.1 million.
 Costs to be incurred in 1999 to address Year 2000 problems are estimated to be \$2.3 million.
 Such costs do not include normal system upgrades and replacements.